DannyCymru/QT_Calculator/README.md

 Version 1
 ---------

 This was originally the GUI build of the decimal converter found here: https://gitlab.com/ErebusC/small_projects/tree/master/cpp_projects/Decimal_converter.
-While creating this program however I decided to add standard mathmatical operations to increase its functionality, in doing so I created a GUI program that does not closely relate to that project.
+While creating this program however I decided to add standard mathmatical operations to increase its functionality, in doing so I also decided to create a GUI program that does not closely relate to that project.

 Version 2
 ---------